loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 This section aims to remind the reader of the lambda calculus and some of its variants.
 We assume familiarity with the untyped lambda calculus and typing rules.
-We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and finish with linear types.
+We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and end by introducing linear types.

 === Simply Typed Lambda Calculus <stlc>

-Simply typed lambda calculus was first introduced by Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation.
-It consists of separate syntactic categories: the category of types and the category of terms.
+Simply typed lambda calculus was first introduced by Alonzo Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation.
+It consists of two separate syntactic categories: the category of types and the category of terms.
 The two categories correspond to types and computation, respectively.
 The syntax for #stlc is shown in @stlc_syntax.
 The symbol $T$ is used to denote base types.